Eastern Grey Kangaroo

 Geography

-The Eastern grey kangaroo is widely distributed across eastern mainland Australia, from northeast Queensland to South Australia in the southeast, and southern Victoria, including eastern Tasmania, and it has been introduced to Three Hummock Island and Maria Island.
-This kangaroo inhabits areas which have a higher rainfall, including woodland, mallee scrub, dry sclerophyll forest, shrubland and heathland.
-It needs trees or scrub for cover, along with open areas for feeding.
+The Eastern grey kangaroo is widely distributed across eastern mainland Australia, from northeast Queensland to South Australia in southeast, and southern Victoria, including eastern Tasmania, and it has been introduced to Three Hummock Island and Maria Island.
+This kangaroo inhabits areas that have higher rainfall, including woodland, mallee scrub, dry sclerophyll forest, shrubland, and heathland.
+It needs trees or scrubs for cover, along with open areas for feeding.
 It can occur also in introduced grassland, agricultural land, and other modified landscapes.

 Eastern Grey Kangaroo habitat map